mg-felix/sitl-simulations/README.md

 # sitl-simulations
 Sofware in the loop (SITL) simulations and implementation for my master thesis, using Gazebo, PX4, ROS and QGC.

+## Requirements

+This tutorial assumes that you have an Ubuntu 20.04 machine set up.

 ## QGroundControl